Meta-Analysis (and Systematic Review) Resources

 3. Johnson, B. T., & Eagly, A. H. (2014).
 Meta-analysis of social-personality psychological research.
 In H. T. Reis & C. M. Judd (Eds.), Handbook of research methods in social and personality psychology (2nd Ed., pp. 675-707).
 London: Cambridge University Press.
 [Download Link]

-4. Overview of meta-analytic reviews (updated version of a talk Blair T. Johnson and Emily A. Hennessy presented at the CDC in April 2021).
-[Email Prof. Johnson if you want access to this video.]
+4. Overview of meta-analytic reviews (updated version of a talk Blair T. Johnson and Emily A. Hennessy originally presented at the CDC in April 2021).
+[Link 71:11]

 • The Meta-Review Phase of Research: Do You Have a Good Topic?